-As shown in Chart 4, for the shortest maturity issuances, spreads to one-week OIS on one-week A1/P1 paper started declining immediately upon announcement of the facility on March 17: The spread on nonfinancial commercial paper declined from 117 basis points on March 17 to 11 basis points on April 14 (when the facility commenced purchases), and the spread on financial commercial paper declined from 46 basis points on March 17 to 1 basis point on April 14.
-The response of spreads on longer maturity commercial paper continued to rise after the facility announcement, with the spreads to three-month OIS on three-month A1/P1 nonfinancial commercial paper peaking at 322 basis points on April 1, before declining to 125 basis points by April 14.
-Similarly, the spreads to three-month OIS on three-month A1/P1 financial commercial paper started to decline on March 26 from 242 basis points to 98 basis points on April 14.
+As shown in Figure 4, for the shortest maturity issuances, spreads to one week OIS on one week A1/P1 paper started declining immediately at the facility announcement on March 17, with the spread on nonfinancial commercial paper declining from 117 basis points (bps) on March 17 to 11 bps on April 14 (when the facility commenced purchases), and the spread on financial commercial paper declining from 46 bps on March 17 to 1 bp on April 14.
+The response of spreads on longer maturity commercial paper continued rising after the facility announcement, with the spreads to 3-month OIS on 3-month A1/P1 nonfinancial commercial paper peaking at 322 bps on April 1, before declining to 125 bps by April 14.
+Similarly, the spreads to three-month OIS on 3-month A1/P1 financial commercial paper started to decline on March 26 from 242 bps to 98 bps on April 14.